grandeurdev/arduino-sdk/README.md

 *Apollo server* is the central hub for all the communications happening among all the *[consumers][consumer]* and all the *[devices][device]* in all the *[projects][project]*. *Apollo server* is what isolates *projects* from each other, maintains *[duplex connection][duplex]* with all nodes, and routes messages among them.

-Each node communicate with the other through a realtime *duplex* channel.
+Each node communicates with the other through a realtime *duplex* channel.

 ### Duplex Channel